PhysicalBit7/notes/docs/OOP/35_Graphs.md

 ##  Depth-First Traversal: Example

-* This algorithm generates a tree (or forest , a set of trees) called a .term[spanning tree].
+* This algorithm generates a tree (or forest , a set of trees) called a spanning tree].

    * A spanning tree includes all vertices of the original graph, but does not contain any cycles.